Instruction-based Time Series Editing: Datasets

-\textbf{Seasonality.} We generate time series with and without seasonal patterns to study model behavior under varying periodic structures.
-The \textit{seasonal} group comprises two equally sized subsets: one with a \textit{single seasonal pattern}, defined as $x_t = A \sin\left( \frac{2\pi t}{P} + \phi \right)$, and another with \textit{multiple seasonal patterns}, where the signal is a sum of $k$ such components with varying amplitudes $A$, periods $P$, and phases $\phi$.
-All series include additive Gaussian noise to reflect natural variability.
-This setup enables controlled analysis of model performance across different levels of seasonal complexity.
-In contrast, the \textit{no-seasonality} group consists of sequences with low-amplitude, long-period oscillations that yield patterns indistinguishable from random noise.
+\textbf{Seasonality.} We generate time series with and without seasonal structure.
+The \textit{seasonal} group has two equal subsets: one with a \textit{single seasonal component} $x_t = A \sin\!\left( \frac{2\pi t}{P} + \phi \right)$, and one with \textit{multiple seasonal components}, formed by summing $k$ such terms with varying amplitudes $A$, periods $P$, and phases $\phi$.
+All sequences include additive Gaussian noise.
+This design allows controlled analysis across different levels of seasonal complexity.
+The \textit{no-seasonality} group uses low-amplitude, long-period oscillations that are effectively indistinguishable from random noise.

-\textbf{Abrupt shift in mean.} To study localized patterns, we simulate time series with either no shift, an upward shift, or a downward shift in mean.
-A \textit{no-shift} series is centered at zero and perturbed by small Gaussian noise $\epsilon_t \sim \mathcal{N}(0,\, 0.05^2)$.
-For shifted series, an abrupt change is introduced at a random time $t_s \in [0.1T,\, 0.9T]$, where $T$ is the series length.
-All values after $t_s$ are offset by a constant $\Delta \sim \mathcal{U}(15,\,20)$, inducing a persistent level change.
-We consider two variants: \textit{upward shifts} ($+\Delta$) and \textit{downward shifts} ($-\Delta$), representing positive and negative regime transitions.
+\textbf{Abrupt shift in mean.} To model localized changes, we simulate series with either no shift, an upward shift, or a downward shift.
+A \textit{no-shift} series is centered at zero and perturbed by small Gaussian noise $\epsilon_t \sim \mathcal{N}(0,0.05^2)$.
+For shifted series, an abrupt change occurs at a random time $t_s \in [0.1T,\,0.9T]$, after which all values are offset by $\Delta \sim \mathcal{U}(15,20)$.
+We apply $+\Delta$ for \textit{upward} and $-\Delta$ for \textit{downward} shifts, producing persistent regime changes.

 \textbf{Noise (local variability).} We simulate time series with either low or high local variability.
 Each sequence is composed of additive Gaussian noise $\epsilon_t \sim \mathcal{N}(0,\, \sigma^2)$, where the standard deviation $\sigma$ is drawn from a variability-specific range: $\sigma \sim \mathcal{U}(0.01,\, 0.1)$ for low variability and $\sigma \sim \mathcal{U}(1.5,\, 2.0)$ for high variability.